 When a new wonder kid emerges from the holy grail of South American talent, Europe’s ears prick up.
-Rodrygo did his country proud yesterday.
-A perfect hat trick, at 18 years old, for Real Madrid, in the Champions League.
+In recent history, particularly Real Madrid.
+Rodrygo did his country proud earlier this season.
+A perfect hat trick, at 18 years old, for the Spanish giants, in the Champions League.
 Vinicius who?
 But let me turn your attention to the new kid on the block: Reinier Jesus Carvalho.

-The 17 year old is already attracting substantial interest from Europe’s top sides.
-According to Gazzetta dello Sport (via Sky Sports), Chelsea, Real Madrid, Atletico Madrid, Borussia Dortmund, Inter Milan and PSG are ALL in for his signature.
+The 18 year old was attracting substantial interest from Europe’s top sides.
+Chelsea, Real Madrid, Atletico Madrid, Borussia Dortmund, Inter Milan and PSG were ALL in for his signature.
 The sheer length of that list alone suggests he is special.
 Oh and I forgot to mention he’s been dubbed a ‘Kaka clone’.
 No pressure mate.